aspose-words-cloud/aspose-words-cloud-cpp/README.md

-ASpose.Words Cloud SDK for C++ wraps Aspose.Words REST API so you could seamlessly integrate Microsoft Word® document generation, manipulation, conversion & inspection features into your own C++ applications.
+﻿ASpose.Words Cloud SDK for C++ wraps Aspose.Words REST API so you could seamlessly integrate Microsoft Word® document generation, manipulation, conversion & inspection features into your own C++ applications.

 # Word Document Processing in the Cloud